trackmania-rl/tmrl/readme/tuto_library.md

 `tmrl` is built on a client-server architecture, where the `Server` object is a simple central mean of communication between an instance of the `Trainer` class and one to several instances of the `RolloutWorker` class.

-It enables `tmrl` to run on, e.g., HPC clusters where the user does not have port-forwarding access, as long as they have a local machine with port forwarded access on which the `Server` can run (this can be a machine running a `RolloutWorker` in parallel).
+It enables `tmrl` to run on, e.g., HPC clusters where the user does not have port-forwarding access, as long as they have a local machine with port-forwarding access on which the `Server` can run (this can be a machine running a `RolloutWorker` in parallel).

 Both the `Trainer` and the `RolloutWorkers` connect to the `Server`.
 The `RolloutWorkers` run the current policy to collect samples in the real world, and periodically send these samples to the `Server`, which forwards them to the `Trainer`.